adama11/site-layout-app/README.md

 6. `make local` (ensure this finishes to completion, otherwise your db might not be set up correctly)
 7. go to http://localhost:8000, refresh page on first load

+Use `make run` to start the server after setup is complete.

 ## Testing using Playwright